Paul Boyle (rugby union)

-Paul Boyle (born 14 January 1997) is an Irish rugby union player for Pro14 and European Rugby Challenge Cup side Connacht.
+Paul Boyle (born 14 January 1997) is an Irish rugby union player for United Rugby Championship and European Rugby Challenge Cup side Connacht.
 He can play across the back-row.

 Early life

 Boyle was born in Dublin South.

 He first began playing rugby at age 7 with Gorey RFC.

 Boyle came through the underage ranks for Leinster and was a member of their sub-academy, whilst also playing club rugby with Lansdowne in the All-Ireland League, but was never offered a place in Leinster’s full academy.

 Professional

 Boyle joined Connacht's academy ahead of the 2017–18 season.
 He made his senior Connacht debut in January 2018 against provincial rivals Munster.
 Boyle's performances for Connacht during the early months of the 2018–19 season saw him rewarded with his first professional contract with the province, which led to him graduating from year two of the academy and join the senior squad until at least June 2021.